decaf-dev/obsidian-view-count/README.md

 ### Duration options

-The `getTrendingWeight` function accepts a duration string.
+The `getTrendingWeight` function accepts a duration.
 Here are the following options:

 | Duration   | Description                           |
 | ---------- | ------------------------------------- |